blalwani28/demo-project/Task2/README.md

 **Step 4: Apply the configurations**
 Now that you have the YAML files for the deployments, service, and network policy, you can apply them to your Kubernetes cluster.

-- Apply the deployments
+- Apply the deployments:

-kubectl apply -f my-app-deployment.yaml kubectl apply -f cache-deployment.yaml
+kubectl apply -f my-app-deployment.yaml

+kubectl apply -f cache-deployment.yaml

-- Apply the service
+- Apply the service:

 kubectl apply -f my-app-service.yaml

-- Apply the network policy
+- Apply the network policy:

 kubectl apply -f my-app-network-policy.yaml

 **Step 5: Verify the Deployment and Network Policy**